ertis-research/kdsync/README.md

 using [Derecho](https://derecho-project.github.io/) library for synchronization with RDMA or TCP connections.

-It is still in early development, so features are missing.
+It is still in early development, but it is already working.

 ## How to use